calebnjw/PROJECT_weather_clone/README.md

 ## Deployed App + App Demo:

-You can clone the repository to your computer, and run the start the server using `node index.js`, then going to your browser and navigating to `localhost:[port number]`.
+You can clone the repository to your computer, and run the start the server using `node index.js`, then go to your browser and navigate to `localhost:[port number]`.
 You will have to specify your own port number in a `.env` file.
 Refer to `.env.example` for the environment variables you need to get the app working.

 - link to deployed app.
 - link to app demo.